 Subsequent to the initial recognition of assets, non-current physical assets, other than plant and equipment, are measured at their fair value, being the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-At balance date, the Council reviewed the carrying value of the individual classes of assets measured at fair value to ensure that

-City of Boroondara 2022/2023 Financial Report - Notes to the Financial Statements each asset materially approximated its fair value.
+(For plant and equipment carrying amount is considered to approximate fair value given short useful lives).
+At balance date, the Council reviewed the carrying value of the individual classes of assets measured at fair value to ensure that each asset materially approximated its fair value.
 Where the carrying value materially differed from the fair value at balance date, the class of asset was revalued.